jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 No deer in the world depends on a judge to save it when fleeing a bear, as no bear depends on a pundit declaring it the winner to get its next meal.
 Just like in Nature, the best martial art technique is entirely dependant on ones's opponent and surroundings while measuring the risks and rewards of the fight.

-Despite being misled by teachers, pundits, and judges about the the completeness of a particular martial art, fighters weren't stupid.
+Despite being misled by teachers, pundits, and judges about the completeness of a particular martial art, fighters weren't stupid.
 Their fault is quite human; they fell prey to good storytelling.

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were sucked in by their respective fighting discipline.
 Filled with history, culture, and traditions, isolated martial arts each had a philosophy so complete, it tricked people into believing it was the single source of truth.